 There are clearly marked walking trails on both sides of the river, and it only takes about 10 minutes to reach a spot with an outstanding view of the Pontcysyllte aqueduct.
 From so far below, it almost looks as if the narrowboats crossing the aqueduct are flying!

 5. Check Out The View from the Old Bridge

 Downstream from the aqueduct, a narrow (single lane) bridge on the B5434 road crosses the River Dee – moments from the Trevor Basin car park.
 There’s no formal parking at this point, but you can park safely on the (steep) hill down to the bridge, before walking across the bridge to take in the view upstream towards the aqueduct.

 6. Explore the Llangollen Canal

-- The level, easy walk to the Horsehoe Falls will take between 30 mins and 1 hour. depending on your pace.
+- The level, easy walk to the gorgeous Horsehoe Falls takes between 30 mins and 1 hour, depending on your pace.

 - A gentle walk from the town of Langollen towards the viaduct (4 miles) will take about 1 hour – you can either make it a circular walk, or catch a bus back from the Trevor basin.

 - From Pontcysyllte there’s also a lovely 4-mile walk to Chirk Aqueduct, through two amazing, but very dark tunnels – remember to pack a torch!
 Alternatively, hire a bicycle at Trevor and it’s a very pleasant 1 to 1 1/2 hour round trip.
 Note that you have to dismount to cross the aqueduct.